Bibliometrics: Your Researcher Profile

 You can check your current Scopus author ID and publications by running an author search on Scopus using your name and current affiliation.
 You can manage your profile and check your publications are correct using the Scopus to ORCID wizard which will then link the publications associated with your Scopus author ID with your ORCID.

-ResearcherID is a unique identifier used to distinguish your publications on the Web of Science database.
-Once you have registered, you can then identify and claim your publications indexed in Web of Science, and your ResearcherID will then be associated with these works.
-If you have an ORCID, you can link it to your ResearcherID to add these publications to your ORCID profile also.
+ResearcherID is a unique identifier used to distinguish your publications on the Web of Science database, and is now fully integrated with Clarivate Analytics' Publons platform.
+Once you have registered, you can identify and claim your publications indexed in Web of Science, and your ResearcherID will then be associated with these works and they will be added to your Publons profile.
+You can also import publications to your Publons profile using ORCID.

 Keeping these profiles up to date, and ensuring that Scopus and Web of Science records accurately reflect your publication history, is important to help ensure that the citation metrics and analysis which these databases provide are also accurate.
 For example, if some of your publications are not attributed correctly to your Scopus author ID, Scopus will not include any citations to these when calculating the corresponding bibliometric indicators for your profile, such as citations per publication and your h-index.